 Coronavirus Job Retention Scheme (CJRS)

 Under the CJRS, “HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month".
 In this context ‘furloughed workers’ are non-working employees who are kept on the payroll, rather than being laid off.
 The employer has to designate these employees and submit relevant information to HMRC via a “new online portal”.
 This is to safeguard workers from being made redundant.
-The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st and is initially open for 3 months, but will be extended if necessary.
+The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st and it was initially open for 3 months.

 Am I eligible?

 All UK-wide employers with a PAYE scheme will be eligible – this includes the public sector, Local Authorities and charities.

 1. Designate affected employees as ‘furloughed workers’ and notify your employees of this change – changing the status of employees remains subject to existing employment laws and, depending on the employment contract, may be subject to negotiation.

 2. The new online portal is live and can be accessed here.
 You will need to submit information to HMRC about the employees that have been furloughed and their earnings.

 HMRC have set up an online portal for reimbursement.
 If your business needs short term cash flow support, you may be eligible for a Coronavirus Business Interruption Loan.

 More details about the Job Retention Scheme have been announced.
 We have summarised the main points from the government website below: